Visulth/MineMogulMods/README.md

 	- BepInEx: 5.4.23.4
 	- MineMogul 0.1.1.0 Early Access

+## Clear Buildables

+Deletes all platforms, buildings, and machines (except miners, decorative / lamps) when deleting physics objects from the pause menu.

+### Version
+- Mod: 1.0.0
+- Tested with:
+	- BepInEx: 5.4.23.4
+	- MineMogul 0.1.1.0 Early Access

 ## Freeze Ghost

 Like in Satisfactory, press H to toggle freezing a buildable ghost/hologram so you can inspect your placement more thoroughly.